 The Filters panel in the Dashboard

-When viewing a Dashboard, you can revert changes you made to run-time filters using the Revert option.
+When viewing a Dashboard, you can cancel changes you made to run-time filters using the Cancel option.
 Filters are reverted to the last saved state in view mode, and not necessarily to the last saved state in edit mode.